ehanahamed/ehdotfiles/docs/installation.md

 # Installing Arch

-**The current day is Friday, May 5th, 2023.
-THIS GUIDE WILL PROBABLY NOT WORK 5 OR 6 MONTHS AFTER MAY 2023, because Arch is a constantly changing distro.
+**THIS GUIDE WILL PROBABLY NOT WORK 5 OR 6 MONTHS AFTER MAY 2023, because Arch is a constantly changing distro.
 DO NOT FOLLOW THIS GUIDE IF MAY 2023 WAS MORE THAN 5 OR 6 MONTHS AGO!**

 **I AM NOT RESPONSIBLE FOR YOU BREAKING YOUR COMPUTER BY FOLLOWING THIS GUIDE INCORRECTLY.**